 Summary

-FRAV does not recommend establishing UN requirements for mandatory installation of additional light-signalling devices beyond those requirements established for manually driven vehicles.
+FRAV does not recommend mandatory installation of additional light-signalling devices beyond those requirements established for manually driven vehicles for every CP.

 FRAV believes that existing light-signalling devices may be suitable (if permitted) to signal initiation of an automated fallback response designed to place the ADS vehicle in a minimal risk condition.